 how to run credit check on tenant

-If there’s one piece of advice that landlords need to remember above all other advice, this is what we would say: Always take enough time to properly review rental applications before you offer to rent your properties to any tenants!
+If there’s one piece of advice that landlords need to remember above all other advice, this is what we would say: Always take enough time to properly review rental applications before you offer to rent a property to any tenants!

 No matter how great a tenant might seem when you first meet them, there’s always the chance that there is more risk associated with renting to them than you initially realize.

-One step in the review process that can be a bit tedious or overwhelming for landlords is the credit check for renters who are applying to stay at your property.
+One step in the review process that can be a bit tedious or overwhelming for landlords is checking the credit of renters who are applying to stay at your property.
 Doing a tenant credit check isn’t necessarily difficult, but it can be confusing if you aren’t sure what to do or what you should be looking for.

 The Importance of Credit Checks